Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/01_ConfigureWarehouseGroups.md

 # Configure the warehouse groups

 A warehouse group is a higher-level classification of storage facilities according to customer-defined criteria, for example location or type of product.
-Warehouse groups are physically separated from each other and, therefore, one delivery note must be issued for each warehouse group.
+Warehouse groups are physically and conceptually separated from each other and, therefore, one delivery note must be issued for each warehouse group.
 A warehouse group can contain an unlimited number of warehouses.

 Warehouses can be created, edited and deleted.